Posted on :: Tags: , , , , , , , ,

 With something like xvc --git-checkout my-branch file list

-What about storing the results in a branch, after adding a bunch of files, they may want to store it in another branch, maybe?
+What about storing the results in a branch?
+After adding a bunch of files, they may want to store them in another branch, maybe?

 graph LR